AryanSinghBrar/Video-Generation/README.md

 # Video-Generation

+BEFORE YOU READ: THIS IS A WORK IN PROGRESS REPLACEMENT OF AUTOTUBE!

 TL;DR: Automatic video generation using Web Scraping, AI TTS & Python Video Processing packages.
 Intended for use by my YouTube Shorts channel: https://www.youtube.com/@godsofmortality/featured

 Summary: